felipeperezleal/dotfiles/README.md

 - [waybar](https://github.com/Alexays/Waybar): A highly customizable Wayland bar for Sway and Wlroots-based compositors.

+- [swaync](https://github.com/ErikReider/SwayNotificationCenter): A simple notification daemon with a GTK gui for notifications and the control center

 - [wlogout](https://github.com/ArtsyMacaw/wlogout): A simple Wayland session logout helper.